eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- A n-tuple can be defined as a function, nested ordered pair, nested sets \cite{WikipediaContributors2018a19}.

+Notes about Codd's theorem:
++ Queries made using domain-independent relational calculus are invariant of domain selection \cite{WikipediaContributors2017a8}.
++

 "A **database segment** is a database object that occupies physical space,
 	such as table data and indexes/indices" \cite{WikipediaContributors2018z}.